EQ Bank is a Canadian online bank that offers a high-interest savings account and one of the best savings interest rates available today.

-A GIC is similar to a savings account and offers you a fixed percentage of interest that is paid on pre-determined dates.
+A Guaranteed Investment Certificate (GIC) is similar to a savings account and offers you a fixed percentage of interest that is paid on pre-determined dates.
 One of the main differences between a savings account and a typical GIC is that for a GIC, you may not be able to withdraw your funds until maturity.

-GICs are a great way to save towards short-term goals, since they come with very low risk and offer guaranteed returns.
-You also earn a bit more than when you just park your money in a savings account.
+GICs are a great way to save towards short-term goals since they come with very low risk and offer guaranteed returns.
+You may also earn a bit more than when you just park your money in a savings account.

 EQ Bank’s GICs have interest rates that are very competitive and they beat what is currently on offer by the competition.
 Here are their current GIC offers: